 - Exterior – the exterior includes the siding, doors, windows, decks, porches, and garage.
-The inspector is looking for evidence of wood rot, mold, structural and safety issues, as termite infestation, moisture issues, anything that can affect the exterior of the home.
+The inspector will look for evidence of wood rot, mold, structural and safety issues, as termite infestation, moisture issues, anything that can affect the exterior of the home.

 - Basement – like the attic, the basement is one of the least maintained parts of the home.
-Water leaks, termite infestations, and mold growth can be pretty common in this area.
+Problems such as water leaks, termite infestations, and mold growth are quite common in this area.

-- Utilities – the inspector will examine the electrical systems to ensure that there are no faulty wiring and poorly installed electrical systems that can pose a health or safety risk.
+- Utilities – the inspector will examine the electrical systems to ensure that there are no faulty wiring and subpar electrical systems, that can pose a health or safety risk.

-- Plumbing – water is made available in almost every part of the home.
-The inspector checks the plumbing systems, including water pressure, hot and cold, sinks, bathroom tubs and showers, lines and pipes, and other areas that where water runs.
+- Plumbing – water should be available in almost every part of the home.
+The inspector checks the plumbing systems, including water pressure, hot and cold, sinks, bathroom tubs and showers, lines and pipes, and other areas where water runs.

 - Appliance – testing and confirming the working conditions of appliances.

-In general, our home inspection in-home inspection Salt lake city ut will give you information about the property so you can make your most informed real estate decision.
+In general, the Home Inspection Salt Lake City, UT, will give you information about the property so you can make your most informed real estate decision.
 The home inspector will provide a comprehensive, detailed, narrative report that highlights both positive and negative parts of the property.
 Choosing to have it performed, whether you are buying or are the one selling the home, is a good recommendation.

 What A Home Inspection Isn’t

-The home inspection industry has been running for more than decades already.
+The home inspection industry has been running for decades now.
 However, there still exist myths that surround the idea of a home inspection.
-Often, those who wonder if it’s even worth it are the ones who would likely skip and regret down the road.
+Often, those who wonder if it’s even worth it are the ones who would likely skip and eventually regret it down the road.